open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

 #### Label/Claim selection

-In `predicates` section, you can select clusters by labels or `clusterClaims`.
+In the `predicates` section, you can select clusters by labels or `clusterClaims`.
 For instance, you can select 3 clusters with labels `purpose=test` and clusterClaim `platform.open-cluster-management.io=aws` as seen in the following
 examples: